 LAVA won 2nd prize in an international competition to design a new city in Malaysia.

-A group of buildings step down towards this green public centre and are an architectural interpretation of the rainforest, with various layers of program and vertical stratification.
+Several buildings step down towards this green public centre and are an architectural interpretation of the rainforest, with various layers of program and vertical stratification.

 Forest City is a new 20 square kilometre green smart city on reclaimed land in southern Malaysia.